Capitol’s 2022 Tree Lighting

 - Fair Oaks 3rd Grader Chosen to Participate in 91st Annual Capitol Tree Lighting

 - More About This Year’s Tree Lighter, Layla Datskyy

 - Governor’s Tree Lighting Press Release

 History of the California State Capitol Tree Lighting Ceremony

-In 1982, after the major restoration of the Capitol was completed, the holiday tree ceremony was again brought back to the historic west wing.
 In 1983 the Governor together with the Department of General Services and the Department of Developmental Services updated the ceremony with a large tree placed on the west steps and decorated with ornaments hand made by children and adults with developmental disabilities at community and state-operated developmental centers’ art programs.
-That same year, Governor Deukmejian, lit the tree from the interior of the first floor rotunda.

-Creating ornaments for the tree is a project that is really enjoyed.
+Creating ornaments for the tree is a project that is enjoyed by many individuals with developmental disabilities throughout the state.
 Each year, there are new themes, and creativity never ends.
-The ornaments must be constructed of materials that will withstand the elements of wind and rain.
-The tree is also decorated with over 10,000 energy efficient LED lights.
+The ornaments must be constructed of materials that will withstand wind and rain.
+The tree is also decorated with approximately 14,000 ultra-low wattage LED lights.

-For over 87 years, the Governor’s Tree lighting has evolved from a small office celebration into California’s statewide commemoration of the holiday season.
+For over 90 years, the Governor’s Tree lighting has evolved from a small office celebration into California’s statewide commemoration kicking off the holiday season.